phetsims/build-a-nucleus/doc/implementation-notes.md

 *Chart Intro screen*

-There is a function `getChartTransform` in the NuclideChartAccordionBox that creates individual `ChartTransform`'s to be used in all three NuclideChartNode's and both nuclide chart icon nodes.
+There is a function `getChartTransform` in the NuclideChartAccordionBox that creates individual `ChartTransform`s to be used in all three NuclideChartNode's and both nuclide chart icon nodes.

-- __partialChartTransform__: used in creating the PartialNuclideChart and its NucleonNumberLine's.
+- __partialChartTransform__: used in creating the PartialNuclideChart and its NucleonNumberLines.
   - responsible for the cell's position and size, and for the decay arrow's position and direction.
 - __focusedChartTransform__: used in creating the FocusedNuclideChart.
   - responsible for the highlightRectangle position and movement, and opaquing of cells too far away from current